dcrapis/oceandao-wiki/Home.md

 OceanDAO offers community grants curated by the broader community of OCEAN holders.
 It's key to growth and sustainability of the [Ocean Protocol](www.oceanprotocol.com) ecosystem. [(Details.)](https://blog.oceanprotocol.com/the-web3-sustainability-loop-b2a4097a36e)

-OceanDAO funding is for projects of these types:
+Funding is for projects of these types:
-- build/improve apps & integrations that leverage Ocean tech
+- Build / improve applications or integrations to Ocean
-- outreach and communications
+- Outreach / community (grants don't need to be technical in nature)
-- unleash data
+- Unleash data
-- improve core Ocean software
+- Build / improve core Ocean software

 Project criteria: (1) ROI towards growth (2) aligned with Ocean mission.
 Details are in the "Funding Round" page.